 - New information is now available which could not have reasonably been provided when the original outcome was communicated

 25.3 The University will invite the employee in writing to attend an appeal hearing, normally within 10 working days of receipt of an appeal.
-The letter will advise the employee of their right to be accompanied by a work colleague or Trade Union representative.
+The employee may be accompanied by a Trade Union representative or work colleague.

-25.6 This exhausts the University’s internal procedure and there is no further right of appeal.
+25.8 The decision of the Appeal Manager is final and there is no further right of Appeal.

 26. Abuse of the Policy

 26.1 The University does not expect absent employees to deliberately engage in any activity, including second employment, which is inconsistent with clinical advice on their condition or which might delay recovery.
 Where there is evidence of this, or any other deliberate abuse or manipulation of the managing attendance policy or sickness pay entitlements, the matter may be referred for consideration under the University’s disciplinary procedure.